Devabebi/Comprehensive_analysis_and_predictive_model_to_determine_the_booking_status_at_Hotel_Haven/README.md

 This models revealed key drivers such as lead time, room preferences, etc that significantly impacted bookings.
 Based on these insights, I proposed data-driven strategies to reduce cancellations, improve customer retention, and optimize resource planning.
 This project demonstrated the power of predictive analytics to influence strategic decisions.
 ![hotel_haven](https://github.com/user-attachments/assets/612ce092-3ab2-494f-9694-e5ccefb50e92)

+🔒 Disclaimer
+All datasets and reports used in this portfolio are entirely fictitious and contain no proprietary, confidential, or sensitive information from any company, institution, or individual.
+The information presented is dummy data created solely to demonstrate my capability in using Tableau for advanced analytics within the real estate industry.

 ## Table of Content
 - [Business Overview](#business-overview)